ataraxialinux/ataraxia/README.md

 ## What is this?

 januslinux is fast and mini [Linux](https://www.kernel.org/) distribution which uses [musl libc](http://www.musl-libc.org/).
 It is designed for maximum performance and small size.
-It is including basic system programs, development tools, web browser and ssh client(will be added more!). januslinux uses [LibreSSL](https://www.libressl.org/) as SSL engine because it is small and "clean".
+It is including basic system programs, development tools, web browser and ssh client(will be added more!). januslinux uses [LibreSSL](https://www.libressl.org/) as SSL engine because it is small and clean.

 ## For who?

-januslinux is made for people who likes CLI interface and to get Linux knowledge.
-It allows call JanusLinux: distribution for beginners.
+januslinux was made for people who like CLI interface and to get Linux knowledge.
+It allows call januslinux: distribution for beginners.

 ## What hardware I can run it?